-Rule 10b-5(b) under the Exchange Act.
+&lt;sup>7 Rule 10b-5(b) under the Exchange Act.

-The SEC staff has made clear, in the context of Regulation FD, that the disclosure of material nonpublic information at a shareholders' meeting does not constitute public disclosure if that meeting is not open to the public.
-SEC, Division of Corporation Finance, Manual of Publicly Available Telephone Interpretations, Supplement, Regulation FD, Question 4 (Oct.
-2000).
+&lt;sup>8 The SEC staff has made clear, in the context of Regulation FD, that the disclosure of material nonpublic information at a shareholders' meeting does not constitute public disclosure even if the meeting is open to the public, but is not otherwise webcast or broadcast by any electronic means.
+SEC, Compliance and Disclosure Interpretations, Regulation FD, Question 102.05 (Aug.
+14, 2009).
 However, disclosure through an Exchange Act filing may constitute public disclosure so long as the issuer has brought the disclosure to the attention of the readers of the filing.
-Id. at Question 5.
+Id. at Question 102.02.